aurielfournier/CV/Auriel_Fournier_CV.md

 Quality Writing Center - University of Arkansas - January 2014 - March 2017
 Tutoring undergraduate and graduate students on scientific writing 8 hours a week.
 Editing thesis, dissertations, lab reports and other writing.
 Working extensively with English as a Second Language students.

+\newpage

 **As Mentor**

 **Undergraduate Mentor** Summer-Fall 2018
 I am currently mentoring two undergraduates through independent research projects.
 I was awarded competitive funding to cover their salaries and housing.
 Throughout the summer I taught them field, and quantitative skills.
-Throughout the Fall Semester I am mentoring them through their data analysis and first paper.
+Throughout the Fall Semester I am mentoring them through their data analysis and first poster.
 In Spring 2019 they will begin writing their first papers under my direction.

 **As Teaching Assistant**